FCS 111. Interior Design Matters (3)

 Prerequisites: BIOL 281, CHEM 235/L and FCS 207: passing grade of “C” or better in each.
 Role of carbohydrates, fats, proteins, minerals and vitamins in human nutrition.
 Nutritional requirements during the various stages of life cycle.

-Prerequisites: FCS 307 and CHEM 365/L: passing grade of “C” or better in each.
+Prerequisites: CHEM 365 and CHEM 365L with a passing grade of “C” or better; Corequisite: FCS 307.
 The role of micronutrients, vitamins and minerals in human nutrition, including digestion, absorption, metabolism, and major biological, physiological and metabolic roles.
 Emphasis is placed on interactions and interrelationships of the nutrients at the organism and cellular levels.

 FCS 312/L. Lighting and Mechanical Systems and Lab (2/1)